Glossary December 12, 2024

 The primary advantage of Building Information Modeling (BIM) lies in its capacity to exert a profound impact on all stages of a project, spanning from initiation to completion.
 This influential capability enables seamless collaboration among constructors, designers, engineers, and various other specialists, fostering a unified pursuit of shared objectives through the facilitation of digital information exchange and other collaborative enhancements.

-Furthermore, it is worthwhile to consider an alternative perspective that underscores the manifold reasons why BIM holds significant importance within the construction industry:
+Furthermore, it is worthwhile to consider an alternative perspective that highlights many reasons why BIM holds significant importance within the construction industry:

 • Costs.
 One of the many advantages offered by a BIM model is its ability to provide accurate information about every object involved in the construction process, starting from the design phase.
 This early access to precise information greatly enhances the accuracy of project estimates.
 In turn, accurate project estimates reduce overall costs, enabling project managers to optimize material purchases and subsequent processes efficiently.